Davidkrem/excursion/README.md

 # **Excursion**

 ### **Introduction**
 This work is a re-creation clone of a *Code Academy* project using additional CSS, JavaScript and personal color/style choices.
-Project also contains CSS fade-ins and color hovering.
+This project also contains underline animation, CSS text fade-ins and color hovering.
 - [](#)

     - [**Technologies**](#technologies)